Trump rejects socialism at SOTU as expressionless Dems sit unmoved

 "I am asking you to defend our very dangerous southern border out of love and devotion to our fellow citizens and to our country," Trump said, in a speech that variously referred to both "walls" and "barriers" at the border.

 “Simply put, walls work and walls save lives," Trump added.
 "So let’s work together, compromise and reach a deal that will truly make America safe. ...
-This is a smart, strategic, see-through steel barrier –not just a simple concrete wall."
+This is a smart, strategic, see-through steel barrier -- not just a simple concrete wall."

 Trump framed border security as a matter of preventing human trafficking, stopping the flow of illegal drugs from Mexico and maintaining federal resources for legal citizens.
 Democrats, including Ocasio-Cortez, sat on their hands as Trump praised an Immigration and Customs Enforcement (ICE) agent, Elvin Hernandez, for breaking up a notorious human trafficking ring.